Mobile Application Security: The Ultimate Checklist

 The Common Mobile App Security Threats

-To help you better understand security threats towards mobile applications, we listed the most common security threats and how you can avoid or prevent them from happening to your organization.
+To help you better understand security threats towards mobile apps, we listed the most common mobile app security issues and threats and how you can avoid or prevent them from happening to your organization.

-Malware is one of the most common cyber threats that mobile applications face daily.
-This intrusive software is designed to damage and destroy the internal systems of your device or computer.
+Malware is one of the most common cyber threats that mobile apps face daily.
+This intrusive software is designed to damage and destroy the internal systems of the user's device or computer.
 Moreover, it can explore, steal, and conduct various behavior controlled by an attacker.

 Another common threat in the mobile app industry is ransomware.
-A more specific type of malware, ransomware, is a set of malicious programs that penetrates your device and disables access to your device until you pay a certain amount to the hacker.
+A more specific type of malware, ransomware, is a set of malicious programs that penetrates your device and disables access until you pay a certain amount to the hacker.

 In short, ransomware is similar to real-life ransoms, but instead of a person, it is your device that is held hostage by external captors.
-Such cyber threats are very complicated and can be difficult and expensive to remove.
+Such cyber threats are complicated and expensive to remove.

 Ransomware is the most preferred method of cyberattacks.
-In 2021, around 37% of global organizations have been victims of ransomware.
+In 2021, around 37% of global organizations have been ransomware victims.
 In the US, the FBI's Internet Crime Complaint Center reported 2,084 ransomware complaints on mobile apps from January to July 31, 2021, representing a 62% year-over-year increase.

 Crypto mining and cryptocurrencies are gaining steady popularity worldwide.
 Businesses, financial institutions, and the like are slowly adopting crypto and its principles.
 Cryptojacking is another cyber threat that attacks your devices and uses their computing power to mine cryptocurrency.